LawrenceHunt/CV/README.md

 **Institute of Psychoanalysis, London** (May 2013-Present) *Freelance Designer and Web Developer*
-Developing whole new branding, website and various marketing materials for the organisation
+Helping to develop a whole new brand identity, website and various marketing materials

 **McCann, London** (Feb 2016 to September 2016)
 *Art Director*